Recession Tracker

 Current Recession Indicators

 Recession risk assessment is based on four key indicators that have historically preceded or accompanied economic downturns.
-The yield curve spread (10-year minus 2-year Treasury) is currently 0.52 percentage points.
-The yield curve has a positive slope, which is typically associated with expectations of continued economic growth.
+The yield curve spread (10-year minus 2-year Treasury) is currently 0.49 percentage points.
+The yield curve is flat but not inverted.
+A narrowing spread warrants monitoring but is not itself a recession signal.
 (Source: U.S. Treasury via FRED) Unemployment stands at 4.3%.
 Unemployment at this level suggests a relatively healthy labor market.
-(Source: BLS) GDP growth is at 0.7% (annualized).
-Growth below 1% is sluggish and may indicate the economy is losing momentum.
-(Source: BEA via FRED) Consumer sentiment reads 56.6.
+(Source: BLS) GDP growth is at 2.0% (annualized).
+Positive growth at this rate suggests the economy continues to expand.
+(Source: BEA via FRED) Consumer sentiment reads 49.8.
 Readings below 60 have historically aligned with recessionary periods or significant economic stress.
 (Source: University of Michigan via FRED) No single indicator or combination of indicators can predict recessions with certainty.
 Historical patterns do not guarantee future outcomes.

 Yield Curve Spread (10-Year minus 2-Year Treasury)